-Tickets start at £12 per adult, £10 per child and under 3s go free.
+This year tickets start at £13 per adult, £11 per child and under 2s go free.
 If your budget allows just one special trip with the children this December, I wholeheartedly recommend that you choose this.

 The Lanterns is produced by Wild Rumpus, the same people who brought us Just So Festival and like Just So, the magic begins as soon as you step into the grounds.

 It’s dark when you arrive so don’t expect to see any of the Zoo’s usual inhabitants.
 You’re given an entrance time so that there aren’t a hoards of people all trying to see and do the same thing at once.
 This was a real bonus as we never felt like we were scrambling to get to the front of crowds or queuing to interact with all the magical creatures.

 Magical.
 It’s a word that gets thrown around alot at Christmastime, but it doesn’t get much more magical than the huge butterflies and snails who greet you at the gate!
 You follow a clearly marked, pram and wheelchair friendly trail through the Garden of Delight to the Moonlit Meadow where you’re handed a lantern.
 Little ones get tin buckets that they can take home and each family borrows a big pyramid lantern which look brilliant bobbing along the paths and bridges.

 The experience is split up into a number of different Worlds, each with a different vibe and appeal.
 Dorothy was particularly taken with The Northern Lights where she made friends with beautiful reindeer and even spotted Father Christmas making a flying visit.
 The flamingos in Wonderland went down well and of course it was absolutely hilarious when a giraffe nibbled on mummy’s coat!